RokoVarano/ror-social-scaffold/README.md

 The user profile page contains the 'Accept' and 'Reject' option for friend requests.
 The 'Timeline' page displays a list of friend and own posts, ordered chronologically

-This submission is for milestone 2, so mirror friendships are yet to be addressed

 ## Built With

 - Ruby v2.7.0